 The buzzing has begun!
-As residents enter into the summer season, the Environmental Services department would like to remind you that “mosquito season” is here.
-The month of May is when the Texas Department of State Health Services begins testing mosquito samples for disease.
+As summer approaches, the Environmental Services department would like to remind you that “mosquito season” is here.
+May is when the Texas Department of State Health Services begins testing mosquito samples for disease.

-To prevent the spread of mosquitoes (and mosquito-borne illnesses) – the ES Mosquito Team reminds residents to take a moment every week to empty containers holding water and scrub out birdbaths.
-Recent surveys of yards in The Woodlands determined that containers around homes – such as plant saucers, toys, wheelbarrows, buckets, and birdbaths – were the most plentiful source of mosquito breeding sites.
+To prevent the spread of mosquitos (and mosquito-borne illnesses) – the ES Mosquito Team reminds residents to take a moment every week to empty containers holding water and scrub out birdbaths.
+Some of the most common mosquito breeding sites found around the yard are – plant saucers, toys, wheelbarrows, buckets, and birdbaths.
 Follow these simple guidelines and reduce the buzzing in your backyard!

-If you are having problem with mosquitoes and cannot locate the source, please call Environmental Services at 281-210-3800.
-For more information on mosquito-proofing your yard and a review of The Woodlands Township Mosquito Surveillance & Education activities in 2017 visit our Mosquito Control Page.
+If you are having a problem with mosquitos and cannot locate the source, please call Environmental Services at 281-210-2058.
+For more information on mosquito-proofing your yard check out this two-part series.